ytanimura/yotabaito-2.0/texts/engineering/engineering.md

 ## About this page

-All contents of this page, include the web page design and background shader art, were created by me using [Trunk](https://trunkrs.dev/) and [Yew](https://yew.rs/).
+All contents of this page, include the web page design and background shader art, were created by myself using [Trunk](https://trunkrs.dev/) and [Yew](https://yew.rs/).
 For more details, please visit GitHub page.

 ## Experience of programming langueges